-This determines the first intersection point on the corresponding line of channel $C$.
+This means that $l$ is first intersected by the corresponding line of $C_i$.
 Let $p,q$ be the other vertices in $Int(C,C_i)$.
 These vertices either belong to $\mathcal{P}$ or a cycle in $\mathcal{H}$ and in both cases the next intersected channel is determined.
-When $p$ lies on $\mathcal{P}$, the next intersected channel is $C_j$ where $Int(C,C_j)$ has a vertex adjacent to $p$ in $\mathcal{P}$, and when $p$ lies on a cycle $H \in \mathcal{H}$, the next intersected channel is $C_j$ where $Int(C,C_j)$ has a vertex adjacent to $p$ in $H$.
-Continuing this procedure, the order of intersection points of the corresponding line of the channel $C$ are obtained which exactly is the same as $\mathcal{S}$.
+When $p$ lies on $\mathcal{P}$, the next intersected channel is $C_j$ where $Int(C,C_j)$ has a vertex adjacent to $p$ in $\mathcal{P}$, and, when $p$ lies on a cycle $H \in \mathcal{H}$, the next intersected channel is $C_j$ where $Int(C,C_j)$ has a vertex adjacent to $p$ in $H$.
+Continuing this procedure, the order of intersection points of $l$ with other lines are uniquely determined which exactly is the same as $\mathcal{S}$.
+The reason is that we have built the channel and their common vertices according to $\mathcal{L}$.
 Finally, the initial order of these lines is the same as the order of endpoints of their corresponding channels along $\mathcal{P}$.
 Therefore, the initial vertical order of these lines will follow $\mathcal{L}$ by properly rotating the realization of the polygon for $(\mathcal{G},\mathcal{P},\mathcal{H})$. \end{proof}